frimelle/guess-the-quote/README.md

-# weckerchen
+# Guess the Quote

 A small app to play around with inventaire.io, wikidata and wikiquote.

 @todo:
 - set user language
 - rather use title from wikiquote page?